 Color of Title

 You’ve probably come across the term ‘color of title’ when researching squatter’s rights.
-This refers to ownership of the property that occurs out of the ordinary, or when one or more required documents or legal memorials is missing.
+This refers to ownership of the property that occurs out of the ordinary, or when one or more required documents are missing.
 This can also refer to ownership that is missing the proper registration.

 How to Get Rid of Squatters in Hawaii

-However, if the property owner has a legal ‘disability’ (either they are a minor, legally incompetent, or they are imprisoned), this time is extended.
+If the property owner has a legal ‘disability’ (either they are a minor, legally incompetent, or they are imprisoned), this time is extended.
 From the time the disability is lifted (the owner comes of age, regains competency, or are released from prison), the owner has five years to regain their property, even if the 20 years continuous possession period has ended.
+If the person dies during the continuance of their disability, the action may be brought by that person’s heirs at any time within a five-year timeframe after the death.

 Two things are important here.

 - Self-eviction is always illegal.
-This means that you can’t force the tenant out yourself, even by taking such actions as turning off the utilities.
+This means that owners can’t force the squatter off the property.
+This includes taking actions as turning off the utilities.

 - Always contact the sheriff for removal of a squatter, with or without an eviction.
 Local police likely can’t do anything unless it is a criminal trespassing case.
 The sheriff has more authority to remove squatters and evicted tenants than the local police, as they follow different jurisdictions.